1manprojects/marrss/README.md

 ## Installation and Requirements
 To Install just unpack the zip file and run the marrss.exe A 64-Bit Windows operating system is needed to run the software.

+If you just want to update to the newest version and keep youre local database just replace the exe and dll files and do not replace the SatData.mab file.

 ## Wiki
 Wiki and documentaion are comming soon.